cylc/cylc-doc/src/user-guide/running-suites.rst

 ^^^^^^^^^^

-A warm start runs a suite from scratch like a cold start, but from the beginning of a given cycle point that is beyond the suite initial cycle point.
+A warm start runs a suite from scratch like a cold start, but from the beginning of a given :term:`cycle point` that is beyond the suite :term:`initial cycle point`.
 This is generally inferior to a *restart* (which loads a previously recorded suite state - see :ref:`RestartingSuites`) because it may result in some tasks rerunning.
 However, a warm start may be required if a restart is not possible, e.g. because the suite run database was accidentally deleted.
 The warm start cycle point must be given on the command line:

 .. code-block:: console